number-25/rich_directRNA/docs/output.md

 </details>

 [alfred](https://www.gear-genomics.com/docs/alfred/cli/) computes various
 alignment metrics and summary statistics by read group.
+The transposed output is a transformation of the alignment metrics from column format to row format for readability.
+TSV output is gzipped by default.

 ### ngs-bits

 <details markdown="1">
 <summary>Output files</summary>

+#### TODO

-- `multiqc/`
+- `mapping_qc/ngf-bits/`
   - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
   - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
   - `multiqc_plots/`: directory containing static images from the report in various formats.